Alex's Story (June 2020)

 Alex remembers working on staying mentally resilient by focusing on a goal.
 The medical team had advised that it would take around four weeks to recover post-transplant, so Alex fixated on an upcoming Manchester United fixture with Arsenal that he wasn’t prepared to miss.
 He did get home for the day to see his team lose on penalties but was back in hospital soon afterwards.

-Alex remembers seeing a psychologist when he was in junior school, but was not keen to engage in this when he was going through BMT, though it was probably offered to him.
-He recalls: “At the time, just getting through the medical treatment was enough, having to go through it all in therapy seemed too much to tackle, though looking back it would have been a helpful thing to have done.”
+“At the time, just getting through the medical treatment was enough, having to go through it all in therapy seemed too much to tackle, though looking back it would have been a helpful thing to have done.”

 There were a few setbacks on the road to recovery post-transplant including an adverse reaction to an anti-rejection drug, which was then withdrawn but created a major GVH flare up in the gut.
 In total Alex was in hospital for 100 days.
 Although fearful that his body might reject the transplant, Alex was fortunate as an older transplant patient to benefit from a relatively experimental treatment (Photopheresis) at Rotherham Hospital on a weekly basis which supported his body’s recovery by ‘cleaning’ his blood with ultraviolet light.

 Whilst he would find that he needed to take painkillers for the next 4-5 years, Alex reflects that it was at the age of 18 that his new life really began.
-He was able to use the skills he had honed in art and design whilst ill to enrol on a college course and then on to a subsequent degree in Graphic Design at the University of Central Lancashire.
+He was able to use the skills he had honed in art and design whilst ill to enroll on a college course and then on to a subsequent degree in Graphic Design at the University of Central Lancashire.

 During this time his health continued to improve year on year, as he got stronger and more independent.
 Moving out of home to study, widening his friend circle and ultimately doing many of the things he'd never felt comfortable doing before.
 The difficulties surrounding the initial decision to have the transplant were beginning to pay off.